Connect with us

 The swanky new stadium also boasts a lounge and bar, open all week, and an outdoor bar area where fans can sit and enjoy a drink at half-time or after the game, as well as a soft play facility for children.

-It also shares the site with Surrey FA, whose chief executive Caroline Royall told that the new stadium will allow it to showcase its training courses for players, coaches and referees, including youth team, women's and walking football.
+It also shares the site with Surrey FA, whose chief executive Caroline Royall told The NLP that the new stadium will allow it to showcase its training courses for players, coaches and referees, including youth team, women’s and walking football.

 “This fits in perfectly with our new three-year strategy for 2018-21 where we want to increase participation across the game at all levels, including local schools and football clubs,” she said.
 “We need more of these facilities across the county and we will be trying to support clubs’ ambitions to develop facilities like this.”